chish-v1/gitLinux/README.md

 8. Check if you have an SSH key installed on your machine using the following command, replace ed25519 with rsa if compatible with machine.
     - ``` ls ~/.ssh/id_ed25519.pub ```

+9. Use the following command to generate an SSH key.
+Press enter if prompted to enter location.
+Then enter your machine password.
+    - ``` ssh-keygen -t ed25519 -b 4096 -C "your email address" ```